2020 was the inaugural year of the Natspec Awards.

 You can read more about the winning entrants and the rest of the shortlist over on the Natspec website.

 All the winners of the 2020 awards were invited to present a webinar sharing the practice they won an award for.
-These webinars are running from October 2020 onwards.
-Check out Natspec’s events calendar for further details.
+You can watch all six webinars on our YouTube channel.

 National Star: Interdisciplinary working with learners with Profound and Multiple Learning Difficulties